 The Village belongs to the Public Entities Pool of Ohio (PEP), a risk-sharing pool available to Ohio local governments.
 PEP provides property and casualty coverage for its members.
-American Risk Pooling Consultants, Inc. (ARPCO), a division of York Insurance Services Group, Inc. (York), functions as the administrator of PEP and provides underwriting, claims, loss control, risk management, and reinsurance services for PEP.
+York Risk Pooling Services, Inc. (York) (formerly known as American Risk Pooling Consultants, Inc.) (ARPCO), functions as the administrator of PEP and provides underwriting, claims, loss control, risk management, and reinsurance services for PEP.
 PEP is a member of the American Public Entity Excess Pool (APEEP), which is also administered by ARPCO.
 Member governments pay annual contributions to fund PEP.
 PEP pays judgments, settlements and other expenses resulting from covered claims that exceed the members' deductibles.

-Casualty and Property Coverage

-APEEP provides PEP with an excess risk-sharing program.
+A. Casualty and Property Coverage - APEEP provides PEP with an excess risk-sharing program.
 Under this arrangement, PEP retains insured risks up to an amount specified in the contracts.
-As December 31, 2010, PEP retained \$350,000 for casualty claims and \$150,000 for property claims.
+At December 31, 2012, PEP retained \$350,000 for casualty claims and \$150,000 for property claims.